DuckyCashy/SessionX/README.md

 ## License

-Roblox Account Manager is available under the MIT License.
+SessionX is available under the MIT License.

 See [LICENSE](LICENSE) for details.